 3. Decrease no-shows

 If patients aren’t answering your calls or listening to your voicemails, it’s likely that they are missing the appointment reminder voice messages you leave for them.
-In turn, you may find that you have a decently high no-show rate for appointments.
+In turn, you may find that you have a decently high no-show rate for scheduled appointments.
 That’s where texting can be a game-changer.

 This means that your valuable time is not being wasted waiting for patients who are never going to come to their appointment, while also giving them an easy way to reschedule if needed.
-Simply improving the rate at which your patients receive and engage with your messaging can also play a major role in creating positive healthcare experience.
+Simply improving the rate at which your patients receive and engage with your messaging can also play a major role in creating positive patient experience.
 Patients engaged in managing their health tend to have better outcomes.

 4. Save staff time and improve efficiency